microsoft/msgraph-edu-sample/README.md

 ### Teams Tab

 We provide a sample manifest located in the teams folder that can be used to install the application as a Teams tab.
-To test your own app locally we recomend levraging ngrok until you have quality tested functionality and are ready for public app deployment.
+To test your own app locally we recommend leveraging ngrok until you have quality tested functionality and are ready for public app deployment.
 Developers will need to update all URLs in the manifest for their own app instance.
 Once the manifest is updated a developer can install the app with [App Studio for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio)

 ### Resources